upper waypoint

 Some victims of people infiltrating their phone or computer have reported there were no attempts to steal from their financial accounts, which was also the case in my incident.

 The perpetrators are not really interested in your money; they’re interested in attacks they can automate or scale.
 Attacking individual by individual and taking their money out of their bank account or running up their credit cards would also increase the likelihood of getting caught.
 What they do depends on their ultimate motivation.
-If it’s purely financial, most likely they’re harvesting your personal information to turn around and impersonate you by trying to open up a bank account where maybe they’re going to hide the money they’re stealing from other places.
-Or they’ll impersonate you to try to get a government benefit like unemployment, or to get a credit card.
+If it’s purely financial, most likely, they’re harvesting your personal information to turn around and impersonate you by trying to open up a bank account where maybe they’re going to hide the money they’re stealing from other places.
+Or they’ll impersonate you to try to get a government benefit like unemployment or to get a credit card.
 These are things they can convert to cash quickly then move on to the next target.
 You won’t find out about it for months or years.

 And now there’s also the element of nation-states collecting information purely for intelligence purposes and to test-drive the tools they have.
 In some of the largest data breaches the last few years, the information has never appeared in an identity marketplace.
 We know those were nation-state attacks, and we know they were done for the purpose of gathering information about where people travel and if they could be co-opted or used to gather information for espionage or intelligence.
 There are also countries who are very skilled at using these techniques to gather information about businesses for the purpose of gaining competitive advantages.
-So the kinds of attack you and others have experienced could very well be executed by nation-states.
+So, the kinds of attack you and others have experienced could very well be executed by nation-states.

-Recently I was at two different phone stores where I heard customers who failed these intricate tests about their personal information, which their cell providers were requiring in order for them to regain access to their accounts.
+Recently, I was at two different phone stores where I heard customers who failed these intricate tests about their personal information, which their cell providers were requiring in order for them to regain access to their accounts.
 These people just couldn’t remember what sounded like fairly obscure details about their past financial transactions or long-ago residences.
 Has digital security gotten too complex for the average consumer?

 Actually, yes.
-That’s a general trend that’s frustrating and in many cases harmful.
+That’s a general trend that’s frustrating and, in many cases, harmful.
 But it’s a direct result of the sheer volume of data breaches we’ve had over the years.
 The way we authenticate people by and large is by providing information, but that information has been compromised year after year after year.
-So it makes it very easy for the bad guys to impersonate someone, and makes it difficult for the person who is the real individual to say, “Hey, that’s not me, I’m me.”
-This is probably most evident in wireless telecom, because that tends to be one of the first places identity criminals go to take advantage of a stolen personality, or to create what we call a synthetic identity.
-That’s where they might steal my Social Security number, your name, and a third person’s address.
-Then, because of the way a business may verify you, it will allow that account to be opened, and the bad guys will actually pay the bill, because the longer that identity is used without a problem, the more legitimate it becomes.
-Then they open other accounts, and eventually they get to the point where that synthetic identity that’s taking advantage of three different people’s information becomes a real identity in the system we set up for our economy to function.
+So it makes it very easy for the bad guys to impersonate someone and makes it difficult for the person who is the real individual to say, “Hey, that’s not me.
+I’m me.”
+This is probably most evident in wireless telecom because that tends to be one of the first places identity criminals go to take advantage of a stolen personality or to create what we call a synthetic identity.
+That’s where they might steal my Social Security number, your name and a third person’s address.
+Then, because of the way a business may verify you, it will allow that account to be opened, and the bad guys will actually pay the bill because the longer that identity is used without a problem, the more legitimate it becomes.
+Then they open other accounts, and eventually, they get to the point where that synthetic identity that’s taking advantage of three different people’s information becomes a real identity in the system we set up for our economy to function.

 What do people frequently get wrong about protecting their cybersecurity?

 Probably the most common misconception is “It will never happen to me.”
-Or, “I don’t have anything a criminal would want.”
+Or “I don’t have anything a criminal would want.”
 The reality is everyone is at risk.
-Even if you are not the direct target, your information can be used any number of ways to commit an identity crime, from applying for government benefits to infiltrating a company, or having their driver’s license information stolen in a data breach and then converted to a physical license with the criminal’s photo and description but the address and license number of the rightful owner.
+Even if you are not the direct target, your information can be used any number of ways to commit an identity crime, from applying for government benefits to infiltrating a company or having their driver’s license information stolen in a data breach and then converted to a physical license with the criminal’s photo and description but the address and license number of the rightful owner.
 Driver’s licenses have become very valuable since the pandemic.
 In the last two years, because that credential is so good, entire state driver’s license databases have been stolen.
 We tend to view taking care of our cyber security as the responsibility of somebody else.
 The company will take care of me; the phone manufacturer will take care of me; the phone carrier will take care of me.
 My bank will take care of me.
 That’s all true to an extent.
 But we also have personal responsibility to make sure we’ve configured that phone correctly, that we keep our software updated.
 You know, we have to get much more comfortable in being active participants in our own protection than we have been historically.
 And that’s a culture change, which is tough.

 Can you talk about the growing importance of what the industry calls “passkeys” — not passwords — when people log in to their accounts?

 We’re entering this transition from passwords to passkeys, which is a device-based protection.
 Passkeys replace passwords with a token on your actual device.
 You’ll never see it, and you’ll have no access to it.
-How it works is once you open your phone or tablet or laptop, you authenticate yourself with a biometric like your face or your finger, or maybe it’s a PIN code.
-Then you can access accounts and services without further authentication.
+How it works is once you open your phone or tablet or laptop, you authenticate yourself with a biometric like your face or your finger or maybe it’s a PIN code.
+Then, you can access accounts and services without further authentication.

 So that means we have to be far more protective of our phones than we are today.
 If someone accesses your phone and all you have are passkeys, they can access everything you have if the phone isn’t locked.

-So why then is the industry moving toward passkeys?
+So why, then, is the industry moving toward passkeys?

-Because with passkeys you cannot self-compromise, getting tricked into telling somebody your password as part of a phishing or social engineering attack.
+Because with passkey, you cannot self-compromise, getting tricked into telling somebody your password as part of a phishing or social engineering attack.
 And because on the receiving end, there is no database sitting there with credentials.
-So somebody cannot break into the company, access the database, and steal your login and password.
+So somebody cannot break into the company, access the database and steal your login and password.
 Logging in becomes a much more secure transaction, and that will eliminate a lot of identity crime and data breaches.
 Google has already moved to this on all of its services.
 Uber uses it, too.
 But it’s going to take years to be fully implemented.

-So if I understand you right, using passkeys is a safer way to access your apps because there is no password that can be stolen.
-But it’s a double-edged sword, because if somebody gains access to your phone, they could have the same easy no-password access to your data that you have.
+So, if I understand you right, using passkeys is a safer way to access your apps because there is no password that can be stolen.
+But it’s a double-edged sword because if somebody gains access to your phone, they could have the same easy no-password access to your data that you have.

 Correct.
-Passwords and credentials are one of the first things the bad guys want, because they have more value than even a Social Security number.
+Passwords and credentials are one of the first things the bad guys want because they have more value than even a Social Security number.
 In an identity marketplace, buyers get your Social Security number free, but your Gmail account may cost $60.

 But while very effective in keeping remote thieves away from your data and accounts, passkeys make it very important that you use the security tools built into your phone or other device to keep criminals out.